 Recursion.
-To represent the recursion operator " μ " over actions, we use the universal least fix-point operator "lfp" defined in the HOL library for lattices and we follow again [12].
-The use of least fix-points in [12] is the most substantial deviation from the standard CSP denotational semantics, which requires Scottdomains and complete partial orderings.
+To represent the recursion operator " $\mu$ " over actions, we use the universal least fix-point operator "lfp" defined in the HOL library for lattices and we follow again [13].
+The use of least fix-points in [13] is the most substantial deviation from the standard CSP denotational semantics, which requires Scottdomains and complete partial orderings.
 The operator lfp is inherited from the "Complete Lattice class" under some conditions, and all theorems defined over this operator can be reused.
 In order to reuse this operator, we have to show that the least-fixpoint over functionals that enrich pairs of failure - and divergence trace sets monotonely, produces an action that satisfies the CSP healthiness conditions.
 This consistency proof for the recursion operator is the largest contained in the Isabelle/Circus library.

-In order to reuse the lfp operator and its inherited proofs, we must prove that the Circus actions type defines a complete lattice.
-This leads to prove that the actions type belongs to the "Complete Lattice class" of HOL.
-Since type classes in HOL are hierarchic, we provide a proof in three steps.
-First, we prove that the Circus actions type forms a lattice by instantiating the HOL "Lattice class".
-In the second step, we prove that actions type instantiates a subclass of lattices called "Bounded Lattice class".
-The last step is to prove the instantiation from the "Complete Lattice class".
-The details of these proofs are not given here.
+Therefore, we must prove that the Circus actions type defines a complete lattice.
+This leads to prove that the actions type belongs to the HOL "Complete Lattice class".
+Since type classes in HOL are hierarchic, the proof is in three steps: first, a proof that the Circus actions type forms a lattice by instantiating the HOL "Lattice class"; second, a proof that actions type instantiates a subclass of lattices called "Bounded Lattice class"; third, proof of the instantiation from the "Complete Lattice class".
+More on these proofs can be found in [9].